Big West, Studio Nue, Harmony Gold Agree to Global Distribution of Macross, Robotech

 In a 1991 agreement, Tatsunoko granted Harmony Gold USA the exclusive right to exploit 36 episodes of Macross, 25 episodes of Mospeada, and 23 episodes of Southern Cross, for 10 years.
 The two companies extended the agreement in 1998, 2002, and then 2019.

-As a result of these proceedings, Tatsunoko and Harmony Gold's agreement in 1998 revoked Harmony Gold's right to make sequels to the three shows in question, but the 2002 agreement restored them for Mospeada and Southern Cross only.
-A 2003 agreement restored Harmony Gold's right to make derivative works of Macross, except with the designs owned by Big West.
+As a result of these proceedings, Tatsunoko and Harmony Gold USA's agreement in 1998 revoked Harmony Gold USA's right to make sequels to the three shows in question, but the 2002 agreement restored them for Mospeada and Southern Cross only.
+A 2003 agreement restored Harmony Gold USA's right to make derivative works of Macross, except with the designs owned by Big West.
 Tatsunoko disputed this 2003 agreement in its counterclaims, but the court upheld the agreement as valid.

-Also as a result of these litigation, Tatsunoko asked Harmony Gold to protect Macross trademarks outside of Japan, and agreed that Harmony Gold could deduct legal fees from royalties paid to Tatsunoko.
-Tatsunoko also disputed this agreement in its counterclaims, but again the court ruled in favor of Harmony Gold.
+Also as a result of these litigation, Tatsunoko asked Harmony Gold USA to protect Macross trademarks outside of Japan, and agreed that Harmony Gold USA could deduct legal fees from royalties paid to Tatsunoko.
+Tatsunoko also disputed this agreement in its counterclaims, but again the court ruled in favor of Harmony Gold USA.

 Sources: Macross.jp, Robotech.com